 7 weeks post op gastric sleeve diet

-Post op gastric sleeve diet in Mexico in the seventh week will involve resumption of your normal, balanced diet that includes a variety of solid foods.
+Post op gastric sleeve surgery diet in the seventh week will involve resumption of your normal, balanced diet that includes a variety of solid foods.
 You can choose fruits and vegetables, soy products, meats, eggs, lentils, cheese, and other nutritious and high protein foods.
 Your diet after vsg surgery at this stage should include sufficient fiber as it will help support your weight loss.

 CHECK THIS OUT: Eating after gastric sleeve surgery